 Lateral Level Candidates

 The Civil Service Commission accepts applications for qualified Lateral Level Police Officer Candidates on a continuous basis.
-Applications for Lateral Level Employment may be downloaded from the link below, completed and returned to the Secretary/Chief Examiner at 216 Prospect Street, Port Orchard, WA 98366 in person or by mail.
+Applications for Lateral Level Employment may be downloaded from the link below, completed and returned either in person or by mail to the Secretary/Chief Examiner at 216 Prospect Street, Port Orchard, WA 98366.

 Deborah Howard, Secretary/Chief Examiner.